How to Hide NGINX Version

 - Save the changes and restart to see if the changes reflect in the web server.

-To check if the HTTP response header is still displaying the PHP version number
+Use the following commands to check if the HTTP response header is still displaying the PHP version number.

 -head –mime_header http://localhost